file-format/Docs/en/compression/arc.md

 ## ARC File Format ##

-The ARC file consists of a sequence of file header and file followed by the end-of-archive marker as shown below
+The ARC file consists of a sequence of file header and file followed by the end-of-archive marker as shown below.

-### File Format ###

 ```console
   file header 1